Unified API vs Embedded iPaaS: Which One is Right for Your Use Case?

 How complex will your integrations be?

 When a unified API standardizes the data from the underlying systems into a schema, it establishes a lowest-common-denominator approach to the data.
-As a result, specific data from each underlying system is not accessible through the unified API.
+As a result, specific data from each underlying system is not accessible through the universal API.
 If you are using the unified API for data import, this restriction is generally not an issue.

 But what if you need to process the data (combine data elements, strip out extraneous data, or convert units of measurement)in the integration?
 Or send notifications to various groups and individuals at different points in the integration process?
 Or what if you need to build a single integration with three or more APIs?
 Or combine data from multiple sources into a PDF and then attach the PDF to a record in your app?
 In each scenario, an embedded iPaaS provides the needed flexibility to make that happen.
 Because it's not standardizing underlying data schemas, an embedded iPaaS allows you to access and work with everything the source system API makes available.